Stuart Stone

-Stuart Stone (born Stuart Eisenstein; November 17, 1980) is a Canadian actor as well as a producer of television, film and music.
-He is best known for his roles as Ronald Fisher in the 2001 cult film, Donnie Darko and Ralphie Tennelli on The Magic School Bus animated television series from 1994 to 1997.
+Stuart Stone (born Stuart Eisenstein) is a Canadian actor as well as a producer of television, film and music.
+He is best known for his roles as Ronald Fisher in the 2001 cult film, Donnie Darko Ralphie Tennelli in The Magic School Bus animated television series from 1994 to 1997, and Carl Crashman and C2 in Carl² from 2005 to 2011.
 Stone has also toured as a comedian and rapper.

 Early life

 Stone was born Stuart Eisenstein in Thornhill, Ontario.
 He attended Thornlea Secondary School.
 His parents ran a franchise selling hockey and baseball cards.
 After graduating high school, he moved to Los Angeles, California to continue his career in acting.